skypointcloud/cdp/docs/docs/stitch.md

       - While choosing the desired algorithms, user can apply more than 1 alorithm with logical AND/OR fashion between them to improve their search results
       - Note: The selection of Levenshtein algorithm might increase the Match run time significantly

-2. Machine Learning approach
+# 2. Machine Learning approach

 In this approach, we are trying to find the records match without any human involvement.

 In this approach, user do not need to create any manual rule and rather alorithm will itself figure out (based on the semantic labels) and ML, whether 2 records should be considered a match or not.

-For example, a person whose name is Allison, lives in xxxxxx zip code, and has interest in baseball, and go to yyyyy gym at exactly 7 AM everyday.
-Is same as a person named Allision, lives in xxxxxx, has interest in baseball, and studies economics.
+For example, a person whose name is Allison, lives in XXXXX zip code, and has interest in baseball, and go to yyyyy gym at exactly 7 AM everyday.
+Is same as a person named Allision, lives in XXXXX, has interest in baseball, and studies economics.

 This is a work in progress approach.
 More on this later.
 But the high level overview is to based on semantic labels and their importance degree, representation in multi-dimention, yields the useful results.